dancrumb/mpjsfbp/README.md

 1. Get access to JSFBP: `var fbp = require('fbp')`
 2. Create a new network: `var network = new fbp.Network();`
 3. Define your network:
- - Add processes: `network.defProc(...)`  Note: when several processes use the same component, `defProc` takes the process name as a second argument.
+ - Add processes: `network.defProc(...)`  Note: when several processes use the same component, `defProc` takes the componentProvider name as a second argument.
  - Connect output ports to input ports: `network.connect(...)`
  - Specify IIPs: `network.initialize(...)`
 4. Create a new runtime: `var fiberRuntime = new fbp.FiberRuntime();`